googleanalytics/autotrack/docs/plugins/outbound-link-tracker.md

     <td><code>events</code></a></td>
     <td><code>Array</code></a></td>
     <td>
       A list of events to listen for on links.
-Since it's possible to navigate to a link without generating a `click` (e.g. right-clicking generates a `contextmenu` event), you can customize this option to track additional events.<br>
+Since it's possible to navigate to a link without generating a <code>click</code> (e.g. right-clicking generates a <code>contextmenu</code> event), you can customize this option to track additional events.<br>
       <strong>Default:</strong> <code>['click']</code>
     </td>
   </tr>